siderolabs/talos/website/content/v1.4/talos-guides/install/virtualized-platforms/proxmox.md

 In the "CPU" section, give at least 2 cores to the VM:

-> Note: As of Talos v1.0 (which requires the x86-64-v2 microarchitecture), booting
+> Note: As of Talos v1.0 (which requires the x86-64-v2 microarchitecture), prior to Proxmox V8.0, booting with the
-> with the default Processor Type `kvm64` will not work.
+> default Processor Type `kvm64` will not work.
-> You can enable the required
+> You can enable the required CPU features after creating the VM by
-> CPU features after creating the VM by adding the following line in the corresponding
+> adding the following line in the corresponding `/etc/pve/qemu-server/<vmid>.conf` file:
-> `/etc/pve/qemu-server/<vmid>.conf` file:
 >
 > ```text
 > args: -cpu kvm64,+cx16,+lahf_lm,+popcnt,+sse3,+ssse3,+sse4.1,+sse4.2
 > ```
 >
-> Alternatively, you can set the Processor Type to `host` if your Proxmox host supports
+> Alternatively, you can set the Processor Type to `host` if your Proxmox host supports these CPU features,
-> these CPU features, this however prevents using live VM migration.
+> this however prevents using live VM migration.

 <img src="/images/proxmox-guide/edit-cpu.png" width="500px">